 The Game Room

-The Game Room is equipped with a widescreen TV, pool tables, table tennis, and video game systems free of charge for students.
+The Game Room is equipped with a widescreen TV, pool tables, table tennis, foosball, and video game systems free of charge for students.
 Board games and tables are also provided for student enjoyment.
-See the Assistant Game Room Manager or the Assistant Diretor of Co-Curricular Programs, or stop by the Student Life office for details.
+See the Assistant Game Room Manager, the Assistant Director of Co-Curricular Programs, or stop by the Student Life office for details.

 Location: First floor of the Student Activities Building (SA 101).